International Association for Conflict Management

 IACM considers the following behaviors to be unacceptable for stakeholders at IACM-related activities:

-- Harassment, discrimination, or assault in any form, is viewed as unacceptable.
-These include but are not limited to: deliberate intimidation, stalking, or following; harassing photography or recording; inappropriate physical contact; unwelcome sexual attention; offensive verbal comments directed at an individual related to gender, sexual orientation, gender identity, disability, physical appearance, body size, race, religion, national origin, or socioeconomic class; threatening or stalking any Association stakeholders; or advocating for, or encouraging, any of the above behaviors.
+1. Harassment, bullying, discrimination, unwelcome contact or assault in any form.
+These include but are not limited to: deliberate intimidation, stalking, or following; photography or recording without consent; inappropriate physical contact; unwelcome sexual attention; offensive verbal comments directed at an individual related to gender, sexual orientation, gender identity, disability, physical appearance, body size, race, religion, national origin, or socioeconomic class; threatening or stalking any Association stakeholders; or advocating for, or encouraging, any of the above behaviors.

 V. Reporting Unacceptable Behavior

-IACM is committed to addressing unacceptable behavior; however, IACM can only address unacceptable behavior of which it is aware.
-IACM encourages those who have experienced or have witnessed unacceptable behavior to report it.
+IACM is committed to addressing unacceptable behavior; however, IACM can only address unacceptable behavior when it is made aware and has the opportunity to investigate.
+IACM encourages those who believe they have experienced or have witnessed unacceptable behavior to report it as soon as possible.
 Steps to report unacceptable behavior are listed below:

-- If you witness harassment or assault, respond first to the affected person's needs and safety.
-Support that person if they choose to report the incident, but respect their decision to report or not report.
-Remember to keep yourself and all involved safe, and to be attentive to and take cues from the person being harassed.
+• If you witness harassment or assault, respond first to the affected person's immediate health and safety needs.
+Respect the individual’s right to choose to report the incident, or their decision to report or not report.
+Remember to keep yourself and all involved safe, and to be attentive to and take cues from the person being targeted.

 VI.
 IACM Response to Alleged Unacceptable Behavior and Maintaining a Safe Environment